5th Annual Ovation Awards

-The MSU Federal Credit Union Institute for Arts & Creativity at Wharton Center is pleased to announce that high schools in the state of Michigan are invited to participate in the 3rd annual Ovation Awards, the Michigan Chapter of the National High School Musical Theater Awards, an annual national celebration of outstanding achievement in musical theatre performance by high school students.
+The MSU Federal Credit Union Institute for Arts & Creativity at Wharton Center is pleased to announce that high schools in the state of Michigan are invited to participate in the 5th Annual Ovation Awards, the Michigan Chapter of the National High School Musical Theater Awards, a national celebration of outstanding achievement in musical theatre performance by high school students.

-To be considered for the program, schools/teachers need to submit the name of the student performer who plays the Leading Male and/or Female character in the school musical resented during the 2013-14 academic year.
+To be considered for the program, schools/teachers need to submit the name of the student performer who plays the qualifying Leading Male and/or Female character in the school musical presented during the 2015-16 academic year.

-A panel of Broadway professionals will review the applications and select 50 students (25 Actors and 25 Actresses) who will be invited to take part in a two-day long program on Saturday and Sunday, May 17 & 18, 2014 with an performance and awards presentation scheduled for Sunday May 18, 2014 on the Pasant stage at Wharton Center.
+A panel of Broadway professionals will review the applications and select 50 students (25 Actors and 25 Actresses) who will be invited to take part in a weekend workshop, a performance, and an awards presentation scheduled for June 11 through 12, on the Cobb Great Hall stage at Wharton Center.
 Following a series of ensemble and solo performances, the judges will give two talented students The Ovation Award for the Best Performance by an Actor and Best Performance by an Actress.
-The Ovation Award winners will receive a $1,000 cash prize and a scholarship to Wharton Center’s Take It From The Top Summer Broadway Intensive.
-In addition, these students will receive an all-expense paid 6-day performance enrichment program held in New York City and represent this area in the National High School Musical Theater Awards at the Minskoff Theatre on Broadway, in June of 2014.
-In addition, the winners will also be given a full scholarship to Take It From The Top, Wharton Center’s Summer Broadway Intensive offered in Grand Rapids, Traverse City and East Lansing.
+The Ovation Award winners will receive a $1,000 cash prize and a scholarship to Wharton Center’s Take it From the Top Summer Broadway Intensive.
+In addition, these students will receive an all-expense paid 6-day performance enrichment program held in New York City and represent this area in the National High School Musical Theater Awards at the Minskoff Theatre on Broadway on June 27, 2016.

-The Ovation Awards is presented by Wharton Center for Performing Arts in partnership with Broadway Grand Rapids and Broadway In Detroit.
+The Ovation Awards are presented by Wharton Center for Performing Arts in partnership with Broadway Grand Rapids and Broadway in Detroit, with additional support from Nancy Passanante.

-All nominees will be notified via email by April 28, 2014 of their acceptance into the Ovation Awards.
+All nominees will be notified via email on or before June 5, 2015 of their acceptance into the Ovation Awards if all materials have been received.

 THE OVATION AWARDS RULES AND REGULATIONS

-Wharton Center is presenting The Ovation Awards to enable Michigan schools to participate in The National High School Musical Theatre Awards (NHSMTA,www.nhsmta.org), a national celebration of outstanding student achievement in high school musical theatre.
+Wharton Center presents the Ovation Awards to enable Michigan schools to participate in The National High School Musical Theatre Awards (NHSMTA,www.nhsmta.org), a national celebration of outstanding student achievement in high school musical theatre.

-Nominees must be enrolled in grades 9-12 in a Michigan public or private high school and have performed in a high school affiliated musical theater production during the 2013-2014 academic year.
+Nominees must be enrolled in grades 9-12 in a Michigan public or private high school and have performed in a high school affiliated musical theatre production during the 2015-2016 academic year.

-- The application must be completed in full and received no later than Monday, April 14, 2014.
+- The application must be completed in full and received no later than May 30, 2016.
+With advance notice, applications for musicals performed after that date will be considered until June 5, 2015.
 Mail to: Atten: Institute for Arts & Creativity, Wharton Center for Performing Arts, East Lansing, MI 48824

 - Schools may nominate one student for Best Performance by an Actor and/or one student for Best Performance by an Actress for the role performed in the high school production.